Our Approach

 What follow up will demonstrate impact?

-This helps us assess how we will engage, who we need to connect with and infom design, delivery and follow-up of any capacity development work that we do.
+This helps us assess how we engage, who we need to connect with and infoms design, delivery and follow-up of any capacity development work that we do.

 Want to work with the IMCS Network or learn more, please email us at connect@imcsnet.org